This Peach, Avocado and Bacon Salad is the perfect summer salad! Full of juicy peaches,…

 - flaky sea salt, if desired

-- Make the dressing: whisk together the champagne vinegar, extra virgin olive oil, salt and freshly ground black pepper (or shake all together in a mason jar).
+- Make the dressing: whisk together the vinegar, olive oil, salt and black pepper (or shake all together in a mason jar).
 Very important: taste the dressing and adjust as necessary.
 Does it need more salt (if the flavors don’t pop)?
 Or pepper (if there’s not enough kick)?
 Is it too much vinegar?
 If so, add more oil.
 Does it need more tang?
 If so, add more vinegar.

 - Halve and pit the peaches.
 Ideally you’d use “freestone” peaches which means the pit will pop out easily.
 These are usually available later in the summer.
 “Clingstone” peaches, which have pits that – surprise! – cling to the fruit and are hard to pop out, are usually earlier in the spring.

-- Slice the peaches or chop into bite-sized pieces, whichever you prefer.
+- Slice the peach halves or chop into bite-sized pieces, whichever you prefer.

-- In large bowl, toss the greens with most of the dressing.
+- In large bowl, toss the arugula with most of the dressing.
 Add the greens to a serving platter.

-- Top the greens with the peaches and pistachios.
+- Top the arugula with the peaches.
 Tear up the prosciutto and add to the salad.

 - Tear up the burrata over the salad and drape the pieces over everything.

-- Drizzle on the rest of the dressing and serve.
+- Drizzle on the rest of the dressing, sprinkle with flaky sea salt if desired, and serve.

 Burrata is a creamy, almost luscious soft cheese from Italy.
-If you’re not familiar with it, think of mozzarella stretched out and wrapped around small mozzarella curds bathing in cream.
+Fresh mozzarella is stuffed with small mozzarella curds and fresh cream.
 When you tear open the outer pouch, the filling oozes out.

 Prosciutto is a slightly salty, slightly sweet, chewy ham from Italy.
 They’re like salty strips of heaven, if you want my unbiased opinion.